Know your Regulator: Texas Department of State and Health Services

 - Emergency Medical Services and Trauma Systems to provide medical care for cases of sudden injury or illness.

 - Food and Drug Safety to oversee entities providing ingestible, medical, and topical products.
 Ensuring that processes such as pasteurization, sterile drug manufacturing, tattooing are carried out correctly, so as to prevent potential harm.

-- Radiation Control to bear responsibility of overseeing and controlling entities which are involved in or produce radiation or generate radioactive products.
+- Radiation Control to bear the responsibility of overseeing and controlling entities that are involved in or produce radiation or generate radioactive products.

 - Environment Health to ensure that people are safe from illness that could occur from endangering environmentally hazardous materials

 CPD also partners with other state agencies and organizations, including federal and local.